tytydraco/yessleep/out/I_think_my_landlord_is_spying_on_me_through_the_air_vent.md

 I'll start this story by saying I really needed a place to live.

-And not like the "I want the new iPhone" kind of need—more like the "I live in my car and shower at a gym" kind.
+And not like the "*I want the new iPhone*" kind of need—more like the "*I live in my car and shower at a gym*" kind.

 I'm telling you this so you won’t find it weird that I was willing to rent any place available—the cheaper, the better.